Cyclone Cook: Meteorological history

 After Cook was named, the cyclone steadily intensified further and developed a 30 km eye as it moved south-westwards towards New Caledonia.
 The FMS subsequently reported during 9 April, that the system had become a Category 3 severe tropical cyclone, with peak 10-minute sustained winds of 155 km/h (100 mph).
 The JTWC subsequently reported that the cyclone had peaked with 1-minute sustained wind speeds of 165 km/h (105 mph), which made it equivalent to a Category 2 hurricane on the Saffir-Simpson hurricane wind scale.
 Cook subsequently made landfall on the Grande Terre Island of New Caledonia, between Houaïlou and Kouaoua at around 04:00 UTC (15:00 NCT) on 10 April where it started weakening due to frictional forces.
 Cook subsequently emerged into the Coral Sea near Nessadiou a few hours later, where environmental conditions were not supportive for further development.
 As a result, Cook continued to weaken and started to transition into an extratropical cyclone, while atmospheric convection that surrounded the system decreased significantly.
 The cyclone subsequently rounded the western edge of the subtropical ridge and started to move southwards towards New Zealand.

 During 11 April, the FMS issued its final advisory on Cook out of its area of responsibility and into New Zealand's MetService area as a Category 2 tropical cyclone.
 During that day the JTWC also issued their final advisory, before MetService reclassified it as an extratropical cyclone during 12 April.
-The system subsequently reintensified slightly as it continued to move southwards towards New Zealand, before it made landfall on the North Island's Bay of Plenty to the west of Whakatane during 13 April.
+The system subsequently reintensified slightly as it continued to move southwards towards New Zealand, before it made landfall on the North Island's Bay of Plenty to the west of Whakatāne during 13 April.
 After making landfall, Cook moved south-southwest across the North Island, before it emerged into the Cook Strait during the next day.
 The system subsequently moved south-southwestwards to the east of the South Island, before the remnants were last noted during 17 April, as they moved into the Southern Ocean.